 The Green New Deal, their 10-year plan that's going to eliminate all oil and gas in the lifeblood of our economy in 10 years.

-And there were on a scale not seen since World War II is how they sold it.
+And they're worried on a scale not seen since World War II is how they sold it.

 Move America towards 100% renewable energy.

-Um we're ensuring that every worker has the economic security that they deserve equal justice, equity, everything's equal.
+We're ensuring that every worker has the economic security that they deserve, equal justice, equity, everything's equal.

-A job with a sustaining wage, uh, medical leave, vacation, retirement security.
+A job with a sustaining wage, medical leave, vacation, retirement security.

 And you may not have a choice of ever getting a private insurer in your health care system.